websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md

 - You must set the [`JAVA_HOME` environment variable](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/).

-- Elasticsearch and Liferay DXP must use the same Java version and distribution (e.g., Oracle Open JRE 1.8.0_201).
+- If using Liferay DXP 7.2, Elasticsearch and Liferay DXP must use the same Java version and distribution (e.g., Oracle Open JRE 1.8.0_201).
 Consult the [Elasticsearch compatibility matrix](https://www.elastic.co/support/matrix#matrix_jvm) and the [Liferay DXP compatibility matrix](https://help.liferay.com/hc/sections/360002103292-Compatibility-Matrix) to learn more about supported JDK distributions and versions.
 You can specify this in Elasticsearch:

    ```properties
    [Elasticsearch Home]/bin/elasticsearch.in.sh`: `JAVA_HOME=/path/to/java`
    ```

+   The Liferay Connector to Elasticsearch that's bundled with 7.3 relies on the [High-Level REST Client from Elastic](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.x/java-rest-high.html), so this requirement does not apply.

 ```note::
    The same requirement is not applicable to Solr as no JVM level serialization happens between the servers.
 Rather, all communication occurs at the HTTP level.